2024 Sustainability Change Leadership Program

 Use this resource to help justify your attendance and obtain support by explaining the benefits of attending for both you as an individual and your wider organization/community.

-Lead Faculty & Facilitator: Aurora Winslade, Director of Sustainability, Stanford University; Faculty, Bard Sustainable MBA
+Global Classroom Lead Faculty: Aurora Winslade, Director of Sustainability, Edison International; Faculty, Bard Sustainable MBA

 “Every part of the program was well thought out and well executed, such as the structure into small work groups, regular communications, coaching, and project assignments. […] I also enjoyed the fact that participants were at different stages of their career; early-career, mid-career, and a few senior-career professionals.”